Matheuss-oliveira/dataplex-postgresql-connector/README.md

 This project contains.
 - The connector itself, which consist into a Python/Pyspark application, usable by a CLI, that query a PostgreSQL instance, transform data items into Dataplex import format and save it on a Google Cloud bucket.
-- Dockefile and a build/push script, to pack the connector into an image and push it to a Google Cloud artifact Registry
+- Dockerfile and a build/push script, to pack the connector into an image and push it to a Google Cloud artifact Registry
 - Terraform files to deploy the infrastructure need to automate the execution of the connector and importation of the data to the Dataplex catalog in a Google Cloud environment.
 - Scripts to run parts of the execution flow manually (locally or remotely)

 # Some pre-requisites depending on the type of execution
 - Docker and Terraform installed
+- A GCP project (to host secrets and bucket)
 - Terminal authenticated with [Google ADC credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc).
 Execution on the GCP terminal can simplify the process
 - A user with the adequate roles/permissions (check the [main.tf](terraform/main.tf) for more details)
 - Python 3.11